-- The Department has highly qualified, young, dynamic and dedicated Faculty in various fields of Physical Sciences viz.
-Chemistry, Physics, Mathematics. - The Department has well equipped laboratories with a number of instruments and facilities like, UV- Visible Spectrophotometer, High Speed Centrifuge, Muffle furnance, Digital water bath, Polarimeter, Turbiditimeter, AbbsRefractrometer, Digital weighing balance, Magnetic plate with stirrer, pH meter, Conductometer, Flame Photometer, colorimeter and a double distillation plant, Spring balance, Sodium Lamp Transformer, Young's modulus,Ultrasonic interferometer, Rheostat, Maxwell needle apparatus kit, Magnetic field of solenoid, Ballistic Galvanometer, Deflection and vibration Magnetometer, Electron spin resonance - The Department keeps its students abreast of latest advancements in technology through ultra-modern computer facilities, e-learning, virtual labs, SWAYAM Courses as per UGC guidelines. - The department updates curricula on a regular basis to ensure that the students keep up with the changing trends of education and research globally.
-The syllabi of courses are designed to equip students to qualify exams such as GATE, UGC- NET / SLET, etc. - Student centric, ICT enabled and interactive teaching - Students and teachers participation in International, National, State and Regional seminars and conferences. - Curricular and the co-curricular activities are well balanced in the Teaching Learning environment to provide holistic education to the students. - Flexiblility in course curriculum as per the needs of students & PG Programmes with Project as research component. - The outcome based teaching model of faculty comprising of theoretical work, regular academic activities such as research projects, seminars, resource learning and hands-on laboratory work. - Along with Industry aligned academia, expert interaction, is the key features of the department.
+- > The department is blessed to have specialized faculty in various fields of Physical Sciences viz.
+Chemistry, Physics, Mathematics. - > The Department keeps its students abreast of latest advancements in technology through ultra-modern computer facilities, e-learning, virtual labs, SWAYAM Courses as per UGC guidelines. - > The department updates curricula on a regular basis to ensure that students keep up with the changing trends of education and research globally.
+The syllabi of courses are designed to equip students to qualify exams such as GATE, UGC- NET / SLET, TIFR etc. - > The Department has well equipped laboratories with a number of instruments and facilities like, UV- Visible Spectrophotometer, High Speed Centrifuge, Muffle furnance, Digital water bath, Polarimeter, Ultrasonic interferometer, Ballistic Galvanometer, Deflection and vibration Magnetometer, Electron spin resonance, Turbiditimeter, Abbs Refractrometer, Digital weighing balance/ Spring balance, Magnetic plate with stirrer, pH meter, Conductometer, Flame Photometer, colorimeter and a double distillation plant etc. - > Students and teachers participation in International, National, State and Regional seminars and conferences.
+Along with Industry aligned academia, expert interaction, is the key features of the department. - > Curricular and the co-curricular activities are well balanced in the Teaching Learning environment to provide holistic education to the students. - > The outcome based teaching model of faculty comprising of theoretical work, regular academic activities such as research projects, seminars, resource learning and hands-on laboratory work. - > Along with Industry aligned academia, expert interaction, is the key features of the department.

 M.Sc (Hons.)
-Chemistry :
+Chemistry:

 M.Sc (Hons.)
-Chemistry is a route for the science students who have completed their bachelor degree taking chemistry as one subjects to join M.Sc (Hons.)
-Chemistry program.
+Chemistry is a route for the science students who have completed their bachelor degree taking chemistry as one subjects.
 The program is designed to develop the knowledge of students about the field of chemical sciences and to served the society.
 They can also pursue Ph.D program in Chemistry after master degree.